kulmajaba/tau-thesis-template/README.md

 - adddot: after a shortened word, otherwise addperiod

+### Biblatex

+- Package options:
+  - doi: print DOI (Digital Object Identifier) field, [false, true]
+  - isbn: print ISBN field, [false, true]
+  - sorting: sort bibliography, multiple options
+  - uniquename: [full, init]

 ## Version History
-Version 1.0 through 1.2 made by Ville Koljonen
+Version 1.0 through 1.3 made by Ville Koljonen

+### 1.4
+- Continue to fix bibliography styles

+### 1.3
+- Some updates to appearance
+- Removed front matter entries from ToC
+- Fixed a problem with default document class options

-### Version 1.0
+### 1.2
-- First published template.
+- Updated the template to conform to new appearance guidelines
+- Increased the width of the glossary for it to take less space
+- Added compilation instructions to main.tex as well
+- Fixed encoding issues relating to listings fix for Scandinavian letters in code comments

-### Version 1.1
+### 1.1
 - Replaced the glossaries package option xindy to automake.
-Now the template does not require Perl to be installed.
+Now the template does not require Perl to be installed
-- Added instructions how to compile the thesis using this template into the conclusion text.
+- Added instructions how to compile the thesis using this template into the conclusion text

-### Version 1.2
+### 1.0
-- Updated the template to conform to new appearance guidelines.
-- Increased the width of the glossary for it to take less space.
-- Added compilation instructions to main.tex as well.
-- Fixed encoding issues relating to listings fix for Scandinavian letters in code comments.
+- First published template